NairSiddharth/Bullpen/_posts/2025-12-28-rockets-trade-targets-raise-ceiling.md

 tags:
   - team
   - scheme
-excerpt: The Rockets are looking up at a self-imposed ceiling.
-How can they break it and truly challenge OKC and beat the other top contenders in the Western Conference?
+excerpt: It's trade season.
+What does that mean?
+A discussion about way's to make the Rockets' better without gutting the team.
+An in-depth look at trade targets and why they help the team, and why Rafael Stone should (or shouldn't) be pounding the table for them.
 layout: post
-description: In-depth analysis of the Rockets competitors in the Western Conference, and what it'll take to beat them.
+description: In-depth analysis of common Rockets' trade targets.
+Who's worth the squeeze, and who'll cost the Rockets' in the longterm.
 image: /assets/images/rockets-tradetargets.png
 ---